jonyamagiri/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ## 0x07.
-C - Even more pointers, arrays and stringsinters, arrays and strings
+C - Even more pointers, arrays and strings

-> This repository contains the tasks for `C - Even more pointers, arrays and stringsinters, arrays and strings` project and a description of what each program or function does:
+> This repository contains the tasks for `C - Even more pointers, arrays and strings` project and a description of what each program or function does:

 #### Task: 0-memset.c
 Write a function that fills memory with a constant byte.